dimaslanjaka/dimaslanjaka/Chimeraland/pet-attendant-delicacies-tasty-information.md

 > ACR: Attribute Conversion Rate (percent)
 >
-> Chimeraland One Pot Dish: food that can be given to all types of pets and attendants
+> **Chimeraland One Pot Dish** is an food that can be given to all types of pets and attendants

 ## Platyzard
 > Succulent Ox Marrow, Tasty Wing Tip, Flamebug Meat Claypot